-10 Tips to Boost Handmade Sales in the Slow Summer Months
+10 Ways to Boost your Craft Business’s Sales in Slow Months

-Regardless of what type of product you sell, every handmade business goes through a period of slow sales.
-These tips are here to help, whenever that time strikes.
+Regardless of what type of product you sell, every handmade business experiences a period of slow sales.
+These tips are here to help whenever that time strikes.

 You’re not alone if you feel your sales drop as the days get warmer and longer.
 Consumers are outside enjoying the nice weather and going on family vacations.